sebnitu/vrembem/docs/_packages/breadcrumb.md

 ---
 layout: article
 title: Breadcrumb
-description: "The breadcrumb component is a navigation component that shows the hierarchical path to a users current location."
+description: "A navigation component that shows the hierarchical path to a users current location."
 package: "@vrembem/breadcrumb"
 category: compound
 usage: